High order moment model for polydisperse evaporating sprays towards interfacial geometry: Introduction

-So far, the existing models do not provide a unified description of the two regions of the flows (separated and disperse phases).
-In the present contribution, we propose a new high order moment model for the disperse phase with the capacity of describing the interface geometry by analogy with interfacial flows \cite{Drew_Geom}.
+So far, the existing models do not provide a unified description of the two regions.
+In the present contribution, we propose a new high order moment model for the disperse phase with the capacity of describing the interface geometry statistics \cite{Drew_Geom}.
 Our strategy is to resolve the polydispersion by using a set of variables, which can be identified as averages of the gas-liquid interface geometry.
-For this purpose, we show that some geometrical variables, which can give an accurate description of a complex interface, can be expressed as fractional size-moments of NDF in the disperse zone, when the size variable is given by the surface of the droplets.
-The present contribution aims at introducing the mathematics fundamentals of the model and showing that we can preserve all the advantages of the previously introduced high order moment methods in \cite{kah12,massot2010} in terms of accuracy, realizability and robustness, but with a much higher potential in terms of coupling with a diffuse interface model.
-In fact, to evaluate the evaporation flux, we use the Maximum Entropy reconstruction as it was done in the EMSM model, but this time with fractional moments.
-Entropy maximization with fractional moments was used in another context \cite{Novi2003,Gzyl2010} as a remedy to the ill-conditioning of the procedure when considering a high number of integer moments \cite{Talenti1987}.
+We show that some geometrical variables can be expressed as fractional surface-moments of NDF in the disperse zone.
+We introduce the mathematics fundamentals of the model and show that we can preserve the advantages of previous methods \cite{kah12,massot2010} in terms of both accuracy, realizability and robustness, and low computational cost but with a much higher potential in terms of coupling with a diffuse interface model.
+Evaporation flux are evaluated using ME reconstruction based on fractional moments\footnote{Entropy maximization with fractional moments is used in \cite{Novi2003,Gzyl2010,Tagliani2011} as a remedy to ill-conditioning related to a high number of integer moments \cite{Talenti1987}.
 The considered set of fractional moments is then recovered from the integer ones, and their orders are optimized to minimize the entropy difference with the real function.
-In the present contribution, a known and small set of fractional moments is used, deduced from physical considerations, in such a way that the problematic is different.
+In our contribution, a known and small set of fractional moments is used, deduced from physical considerations, so that the problematic is different.}.
 The existence and uniqueness of this convex optimization problem under constraints is given in \cite{mead84} in the case of integer moment.
-While some elements of proof are to be found in the fractional moment case in \cite{Kapur1992}, in the present contribution, we propose a generalization of the result in the case of a special set of fractional moments.
-Moreover, we need to generalize some useful properties of the fractional moment space such as canonical moment as well as lower principal representation \cite{dette97}.
-These properties are relevant elements to design realizable schemes and algorithms to solve a high order moment system i.e.\ numerical scheme, which preserves the moment vector inside the moment space and yields accuracy and robustness of the numerical strategy.
-Finally, we propose a new realizable algorithm to solve the evolution of fractional moments due to the evaporation.
-The resolution of the evaporation is done by evaluating the disappearance flux, then we compute the internal size evolution by using a specific quadrature, which involves negative order of moments and requires an original strategy compared to the integer moment problem.
-The proposed strategy is then assessed by a careful investigation of the numerical errors as well as a detailed comparison with the original approach in 0D, 1D and 2D academic configurations.
-A companion paper \cite{OGST} aims at implementing the proposed model into a massively parallel code with adaptive mesh refinement and showing the potential of the model and numerical method towards realistic engine simulations. \\
+While some elements of proof are to be found in the fractional moment case in \cite{Kapur1992}, we propose a generalization of the result in the case of a special set of fractional moments.
+Moreover, we generalize useful properties of the fractional moment space such as canonical moments as well as lower principal representation and quadrature \cite{dette97,dette2002,lasserre2010}.
+These properties are relevant ingredients to design high order realizable schemes and algorithms to solve a high order moment system.
+A new realizable algorithm to solve the evolution of fractional moments due to the evaporation is proposed, which involves negative order of moments and requires an original strategy compared to the integer moment problem.
+The accuracy and robustness of the proposed strategy is then assessed by a careful investigation of the numerical errors as well as a detailed comparison with the original approach in 0D, 1D and 2D academic configurations.
+A companion paper \cite{OGST} aims at implementing the proposed model and numerical strategy into a massively parallel code with adaptive mesh refinement and showing its potential towards realistic engine simulations.